aphrc-dswb/dswb-open-science-capacity-wg/CODE_OF_CONDUCT.md

 After receiving a report, the community leaders (or person handling the report), team lead or programme director in this case, will review the incident report and follow this process to determine the cause and consequences that violated this Code of Conduct and take further actions:

 Community leaders will reach out to the reporter to ask for further information if the submitted report is not complete or needs some additional context.
-Community leaders will also ensure that person impacted or harmed by the reported incident is safe and identify how they can be further supported.
+Community leaders will also ensure that the person impacted or harmed by the reported incident is safe and identify how they can be further supported.

 A meeting with the reportee will be scheduled where the person handling the report will discuss four questions:
 - What happened?